best-practice-and-impact/ons-spark/ons-spark/pyspark-intro/f-col.md

 +---------------+------------+
 only showing top 5 rows
 ```
-This can't be done using `cats.animal_group` as we haven't defined `cats` when referencing the DataFrame.
+This cannot be done using `cats.animal_group` as we have not defined `cats` when referencing the DataFrame.
 To use the other notation we need to define `rescue` then filter on `cats.animal_group`:
 ````{tabs}
 ```{code-tab} py
 rescue = spark.read.parquet(rescue_path)